Put away for a little one's future in a Kids' Saver account.

 2.00% AER / 1.98% gross variable on balances from £1 - £5,000.

 0.20% AER / 0.20% gross variable on any excess above £5,000.

-As this account pays a variable rate of interest the rate can change over time.
-For example we might review the interest rate if the Bank of England bank rate changes.
+Yes.
+As this account pays a variable rate of interest it can change over time.
 We’ll always let you know of any planned changes to the rate.
-Our account conditions explain when and how we do this.
+Our account conditions (PDF) explain when and how we do this.
+For example, we might review the interest rate if the Bank of England base rate changes.

 If you have more than £5,000 in your account, you’ll get two different interest rates on your balance: the higher rate applies to everything up to £5,000 and the lower rate to everything over £5,000.